mriglobal/pangia_gui/README.md

 scatterplot, each dot on the plot corresponds to one such taxa and are listed on the x-axis.

-1. The scatterplot y-axis indicates ‘Raw Read Count’ of each hit.
+1. The scatterplot y-axis indicates `Raw Read Count` of each hit.
 This axis is dynamically scaled based on maximum/minimum values present in the sample.
 In this example, the y-axis covers a very large range of values – between an effective measurement of zero reads and